andypeng93/King_County_Housing_Prices/README.md

 # Modeling King County House Prices
-## Flatiron Housing Price Project
+## Flatiron Mod 2 Housing Price Project

 **Authors**: Andy Peng

-The contents of this repository detail an analysis of the module one project.
+The contents of this repository detail an analysis of the module 2 project.
 This analysis is detailed in hopes of making the work accessible and replicable.

 ### Business problem: